Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ### Additional Stunts

 As usual with Fate, the best way to create a character is _not_ to pick Stunts from a list, but rather to design the Stunt for that character.
 That being said, here's a list of stunts that can serve as sources of inspiration.

+Stunts are there to differentiate characters.
+Consequently, two members of the same Crew **should not have the same Stunt** \(other than the built-in Stunts above\).

 * Because I'm a **Living Encyclopedia of Space·Time**, I have a +2 to remember historical and geographical facts about this place/period.